Working

 Overview

-This Working Group will assess the type and amount of biomarker information which is currently available in the literature and assess those which are worthy of further validation and study.
+This Working Group evaluated the type and amount of cGvHD biomarker information currently available in the literature and assess those which are worthy of further validation and study.

 Other working groups